mstksg/inCode/copy/entries/fixvec-2.md

 !!!fixvec-2/VecWrappedSingletons.hs "generate ::"
 ```

+You can see most of our original code (with pure `KnownNat`) rewritten to work
+with singletons in [this file][VecWrappedSingletons].

+!!![VecWrappedSingletons]:fixvec-2/VecWrappedSingletons.hs

+#### Why Singletons?

 As you can see, singletons-style programming completely subsumes programming
 with `TypeNats` and `KnownNat`.
 What we don't see here is that singletons
 style integrates very well with the rest of the singletons ecosystem...so you
 might just have to take my word for it :)

-You can see most of our original code (with pure `KnownNat`) rewritten to work
-with singletons in [this file][VecWrappedSingletons].

-!!![VecWrappedSingletons]:fixvec-2/VecWrappedSingletons.hs
+What we have just witnessed is the bridge between the singletons ecosystem and
+the rest of the Haskell ecosystem's usage of `GHC.TypeNats`.  `KnownNat`,
+because it is provided by GHC itself, is universal.
+However, I recommend any
+new projects or libraries you write that do *anything* more than the most
+trivial of usages of `KnownNat` should take a look at doing things
+singletons-style.

+Working with just `GHC.TypeNats` and `KnownNat`, you run into limitations very
+quickly unless you stick to very basic things.
+And, if you ever work with any
+other type-level stuff, *singletons* integrates very well and very smoothly
+with everything else type-level you do.
+If you plan on doing other type-level
+things besides just the most basic, you will not regret starting
+singletons-style from the beginning.

 ### Real-World Examples